Svoboda (political party): Political image

-Ihor Kolomoyskyi, president of the United Jewish Community of Ukraine, stated in 2010 that the party has shifted from “ultranationalist closer to the center.”
+Ihor Kolomoyskyi, president of the United Jewish Community of Ukraine, stated in 2010 that the party has shifted from "ultranationalist closer to the center."
 However, the party have been involved in several actions against the country's minorities since then.

 In 2012, political scientist Andreas Umland predicted the party would continue to become more moderate over time, and that "there's a belief that Svoboda will change, once in the Verkhovna Rada, and that they may become proper national democrats."
 Since then, the party has gained seats in parliament and has net over 10% of the national vote in the 2012 parliamentary elections.
 The US ambassador in Kyiv, Geoffrey Pyatt, said in 2014 that he had been "positively impressed" by Svoboda's evolution in opposition and by its behavior in parliament.
 "They have demonstrated their democratic bona fides," the ambassador asserted.
 Alexander J. Motyl argues that Svoboda's brand of nationalism "has significantly diminished during, and possibly as a result of, the Euro Revolution."

-Membership was restricted to ethnic Ukrainians, and for a period the party did not accept atheists or former members of the Communist Party.
-The party has been accused of recruiting skinheads and football hooligans.
+According to the party's website as of 2014, membership is restricted to those "who belong to the Ukrainian nation"; after its founding, atheists and former Communist party members were not eligible to join..
+According to historian Per Anders Rudling, the party recruited skinheads and football hooligans following its founding in 1991.

 On 29 August 2013, Svoboda announced the opening of a representative office, at Rue de la Science/Wetenschapsstraat 14b in Brussels, the same address as the 2012-founded European Centre for a Modern Ukraine.

 In 2014, Per Anders Rudling described Svoboda as a "neo-fascist" party, while Ivan Katchanovski disagreed.